ciricihq/cake-adminlte/README.md

 ### Installing dependencies

-Currently this theme uses NPM to install external dependencies such as bootstrap, fontawesome or the AdminLTE itself.
+Currently this theme uses [NPM][npm] to install external dependencies such as bootstrap, fontawesome or the AdminLTE itself.

 To install all the dependencies, just run (within the plugin folder):